fwolfst/ECU-ESP8266/README.md

 - Also, I tend to think of headers as the interface to a module (you find in zigbee.h what you want to call if you are NOT in zigbee.cpp).
 - On a similar line, goinf object-or
+- I am ditching vim for platformio here, but lets see how long it'll last.

 ## License and Copyright